verhovsky/books-futures-explained/src/6_future_example.md

 The reactor will often be a global resource which let's us register interests without passing around a reference.

-### Why using thread park/unpark is a bad idea for a library
+> ### Why using thread park/unpark is a bad idea for a library
+>

-It could deadlock easily since anyone could get a handle to the `executor thread` and call park/unpark on it.
+> It could deadlock easily since anyone could get a handle to the `executor thread`

-If one of our `Futures` holds a handle to our thread, or any unrelated code calls `unpark` on our thread, the following could happen:
+> and call park/unpark on it.
+>

-1. A future could call `unpark` on the executor thread from a different thread
+> 1. A future could call `unpark` on the executor thread from a different thread
-2. Our `executor` thinks that data is ready and wakes up and polls the future
+> 2. Our `executor` thinks that data is ready and wakes up and polls the future
-3. The future is not ready yet when polled, but at that exact same time the `Reactor` gets an event and calls `wake()` which also unparks our thread.
+> 3. The future is not ready yet when polled, but at that exact same time the
+> `Reactor` gets an event and calls `wake()` which also unparks our thread.
-4. This could happen before we go to sleep again since these processes run in parallel.
+> 4. This could happen before we go to sleep again since these processes
+> run in parallel.
-5. Our reactor has called `wake` but our thread is still sleeping since it was awake already at that point.
+> 5. Our reactor has called `wake` but our thread is still sleeping since it was
+> awake already at that point.
-6. We're deadlocked and our program stops working
+> 6. We're deadlocked and our program stops working

-> There is also the case that our thread could have what's called a `spurious wakeup` ([which can happen unexpectedly][spurious_wakeup]), which could cause the same deadlock if we're unlucky.
+> There is also the case that our thread could have what's called a
+> `spurious wakeup` ([which can happen unexpectedly][spurious_wakeup]), which
+> could cause the same deadlock if we're unlucky.

-There are many better solutions, here are some:
+There are several better solutions, here are some:

   - Use [std::sync::CondVar][condvar]
   - Use [crossbeam::sync::Parker][crossbeam_parker]